realm/realm-swift/docs/src/docs.md

 ## Models

 Realm data models are defined using traditional NSObject-style classes with @properties.
-Just subclass RLMObject to create your Realm data model objects.
-Apart from the fact that they can be added to a Realm for persistence and sharing between threads, these are just regular objects.
-So you can add your own methods and protocols to them and use them like any other object.
+Simply subclass RLMObject to create your Realm data model objects.
+Apart from the fact that they can be added to a Realm for persistence and sharing between threads, Realm model objects function like any other objective-c objects - you can add your own methods and protocols to them and use them like you would any other object.
+The only restriction is that objects can be used only on the thread on which they were created.

 If you have installed our plugin there will be a nice template to create the interface and implementation files in the "New File..." dialog.